QuantEcon/lecture-source-py/source/rst/calvo.rst

 The bliss level of inflation is denoted by :math:`\theta^*`

-First we will create a class `ChangLQ` that solves the models and stores their values
+First, we will create a class `ChangLQ` that solves the models and stores their values

 .. code-block:: ipython